-The Chicago Bicycle Program is conducting a Monthly Bike Count and a Quarterly Downtown Cordon Bike Count.
+The Chicago Complete Streets Program conducts a Monthly Bike Count and a Quarterly Downtown Cordon Bike Count.
 Please see below for project statistics, descriptions and volunteer information.

-The 2013 Monthly Bike Count will be conducted one day per month at 6 locations during the weekday peak morning and evening travel hours (7-9AM/4-6PM).
-The 6 locations have been selected based upon planned bicycle projects, existing bike facilities, ease of implementation and current ridership.
-The goal of the 2013 Monthly Bike Count is to better understand seasonal changes in ridership within Chicago.
-These 6 locations represent a diverse cross-section of geography, ethnicity and income.
+The Monthly Bike Count is conducted one day per month at six locations during weekday morning and evening peak travel hours, 7-9 AM and 4-6 PM.
+The six locations have been selected based upon planned bicycle projects, existing bike facilities, ease of implementation and current ridership.
+The goal of the Monthly Bike Count is to better understand seasonal changes in ridership in Chicago.
+These six locations represent a diverse cross-section of geography, ethnicity and income.

 If you are interested in volunteering for these projects, please contact: